Non-Additive Metrics

 Percentile

-With Percentile metrics, analysts using client BI tools can query data sources to show data values at percentile ranks, to insulate their analyses from outliers, and to find the percentile rank for specific records.
+With percentile metrics, analysts using client BI tools can query data sources to show data values at percentile ranks, insulate their analyses from outliers, and find the percentile rank for specific records.
+You can create percentile metrics on numeric columns that use the float or integer data types.

+AtScale estimates the values through an algorithm that requires memory and CPU resources in your data warehouse.
 The higher the quality of the estimate you want AtScale to calculate, the more memory is required.
-Whn you create a percentile metric, you can set a level of quality: 1 - 50,000.
+When you create a percentile metric, you can set a level of quality: 1 - 50,000.
 Quality values can be broken down as follows:

-• 200: Medium qualtiy
+- 200: Medium quality

 Consider the following when deciding which level of quality to set:

-If the bulk of the queries that will use the metric will reference a large number of dimensions, use either a low (50) or medium (200) quality estimate.
+- If the bulk of the queries that will use the metric will reference a large number of dimensions, use either a low (50) or medium (200) quality estimate.
 Lower quality estimates require less memory in your data warehouse than high quality ones (1000), but at the cost of less accurate estimates of percentile values.

-If the bulk of the queries that will use the metric will reference a smaller number of dimensions, use either a medium or high quality estimate.
+- If the bulk of the queries that will use the metric will reference a smaller number of dimensions, use either a medium or high quality estimate.
 A high estimate provides more accurate percentile estimates (with the accuracy of a medium value somewhere in between high and low), but at the cost of more memory in your data warehouse.

-• Higher qualities.
+Higher qualities.
 As previously mentioned, the level of quality can be set using an integer number between 1 - 50,000.
 For large data sets (billions of rows), setting a higher quality value (for example, 15000) can help improve the results.

-More information on creating percentile metrics, see Add Additive or Non-Additive Metrics and the AtScale SML Object Documentation on GitHub.
+For more information on creating percentile metrics, see Add Additive or Non-Additive Metrics and the AtScale SML Object Documentation on GitHub.

 Percentile example

-For example, suppose that the engine created an aggregate in response to queries for the median net sales price for an item in each state.
+For example, suppose the engine created an aggregate in response to queries for the median net sales price for an item in each state.
 If a query subsequently asks for the median net sales per country, the engine can create a new aggregate by rolling up the data in the existing aggregate.
 The alternative to creating this second aggregate would be for the engine to scan the fact table.